10 Common Household Pet Toxins

 Household chemicals

 Household chemicals, such as cleaning solutions, antifreeze, and fertilizers are one of the leading causes of poisoning in pets.
 Fertilizers contain a poisonous mix of nitrogen and phosphorus.
-Cocoa mulch has the added threat of chocolate, which makes it even worse.
-All cleaning solutions and other chemicals, like bleach and paint thinner, which are poisonous to humans, are poisonous to animals as well.
+Always read the label on all these products and keep them out of reach, preferably somewhere higher up or in a locked cabinet.

 Insect and rodent poisons

-For more Top Dog Tips check out their website - https://topdogtips.com
+For more Top Dog Tips check out their website